-The Managed Service Program represents the special forces of the far reaching and increasingly diverse Amazon Partner Network (APN).
+The Managed Service Program represents the special forces of the far-reaching and increasingly diverse Amazon Partner Network (APN).
 Members of this select program are required to possess deep AWS knowledge in conjunction with the service and management capability to deliver cloud managed services to AWS’ exacting standards.

 Last week, AWS announced the launch of the AWS Managed Service Program Validation Checklist – Version 3.0.

 Amazon has made no apologies for the bar to entry being high.
-In establishing the Managed Service Program in late 2014, AWS sought to establish a network of elite partners to deliver a uniform high standard of customer experience for AWS customers seeking a trusted guide to accompany them on their cloud journey.
+In establishing the Managed Service Program in late 2014, AWS sought to establish a network of elite partners to deliver a uniformly high standard of customer experience for AWS customers seeking a trusted guide to accompany them on their cloud journey.

 The high bar to entry is indicative of the sort of customers likely to seek the services of one of the Program’s members.
-The Program is directed at providing trusted, high-touch support to customers with high value infrastructure challenges involving complexity from migration, scale, compliance and more.
+The Program is directed at providing trusted, high-touch support to customers with high-value infrastructure challenges involving complexity from migration, scale, compliance and more.